Markussim/LiveMessengerV2/README.md

 ## License
 Distributed under the MIT Licenese.
-See ['LICENSE.md'](LICENSE.md) for more information
+See [LICENSE](LICENSE) for more information